Documentation Index

 - Analyze before you edit with plan mode

-- Start and use plan mode
+- Review and approve a plan

 - Eliminate prompts with auto mode